msgpo/Xiret/README.md

 ## Known Bugs
 1. Assessments can incorrectly log data, this is due to the way data is handled.
 2. A workaround for Windows 7 missing KB2687862 is currently being implemented.
+However this is not an issue with Xiret, it's a bug where an async case is not handled in Windows 7.

 ## Key features
  - Clean and friendly UI